tapiocaPENGUIN/dotfiles/README.md

 # dotfiles
 Dotfiles for tmux vim and other linux programs
-To install vim-plug to use the vim plugins: curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
+To install vim-plug to use the vim plugins: <br>
+curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim